 How to get to Ginza

 Ginza is not just one street full of shops and boutiques, it's an actual district in itself.
-This means several metro stations and countless streets upon streets all dotted with the latest fashion and trends.
+This means several metro stations and countless streets upon streets, all dotted with the latest fashion and trends.
 Ginza essentially is a (rich) shopper's paradise.

 As always, getting around in Tokyo is easiest (and cheapest) if you take the tube.

-Depending on which subway line you are on, you have the following metro stations which will essentially lead you right into the heart of Ginza: the Ginza Station (connects the red, silver and orange subway lines), Ginza itchome (gold line), Higashi-Ginza (rose and silver lines) and Shimbashi (orange and rose lines).
+Depending on which subway line you are on, you have the following metro stations which will essentially lead you right into the heart of Ginza: the Ginza Station (connects the red, silver, and orange subway lines), Ginza itchome (gold line), Higashi-Ginza (rose and silver lines) and Shimbashi (orange and rose lines).
 Please see the metro map below to help you further understand how the subway lines work.

 When to visit Ginza

 Ginza looks more spectacular when it gets dark because all the shops really lit up and come to life.
 I visited Tokyo in December, hence it got dark early, just after 5 pm.
 It was relatively easy to arrive in Ginza in the afternoon and stroll around whilst enjoying the magnificent light show.
-The only thing which would have made my experience even more amazing is if it would have snowed that evening.

 Another recommendation is to visit Ginza during the weekend as the main road gets closed for cars and opened for pedestrians only.
 This is a great time to capture the soul in Ginza through photography.